TDoA-Based Self-Supervised Channel Charting with NLoS Mitigation: Evaluations and Results

 In this simulation, a 3D-map of an Indoor Factory Hall (InFH) environment as depicted in Figure~\ref{fig:InFH} is created, where a UE transmits UL-SRS signals with a bandwidth of $100\,\text{MHz}$ and a sampling rate of $122.88\times10^6\,\text{samples/second}$ in the sub-6\, GHz band.
 The signals are received by $M=4$ TRPs positioned at a fixed height of $8\,\text{m}$ that often become NLoS to the UE because of the present clutter in between.
 The LoS/NLoS state from each TRP's point of view during the training trajectory is illustrated in Figure~\ref{fig:losnlos_matlab}.
 Based on this trajectory, the CIR data as well as the displacement data are reconstructed in MATLAB using a 3D map-based Ray-Tracing toolbox.

 We first examine the effectiveness of masking in a mixed LoS/NLoS scenario by applying different threshold values and comparing them to the case without masking.
 Figure~\ref{fig:heatmap_matlab} shows the heatmap of NLoS masking for a number of threshold values $\lambda$.
-It can be seen that $\lambda = 0.2$ provides the closest match to the perfect NLoS identification, while higher thresholds ($\lambda = 0.4$ or $\lambda = 0.5$) tend to overestimate the NLoS regions.
-Also, the positioning performance of the CC method with TDoA under different values of $\lambda$ is presented in Figure~\ref{fig:cc_tdoa_matlab}.
+The results show that $\lambda = 0.2$ provides the closest match to the perfect NLoS identification, while higher thresholds ($\lambda = 0.4$ or $\lambda = 0.5$) tend to overestimate the NLoS regions.
+Consequently, where only 4 TRPs are available, some valid LoS TDoAs are incorrectly discarded, which reduces the number of usable TRP pairs and makes the localization problem under-constrained, leading to worse accuracy than the no-masking case.

+The positioning performance of the CC method with TDoA under different values of $\lambda$ is presented in Figure~\ref{fig:cc_tdoa_matlab}.
 For comparison, the result of a conventional TDoA approach using Particle Swarm Optimization (PSO)~\cite{kennedy1995particle} is also included.
 Our proposed TDoA-based CC model with NLoS masking at $\lambda = 0.2$ achieves performance comparable to the perfect masking case, reaching a localization accuracy of approximately $2.5,\text{m}$ at the 90\% of the CDF.
 In contrast, when no masking is applied or a high threshold (e.g., $\lambda = 0.5$) is used, the performance of the CC model degrades noticeably.
 Moreover, the TDoA-based PSO without masking exhibits the largest positioning errors, primarily due to its lack of robustness against NLoS conditions.
 This limitation is also inherent in conventional 3GPP positioning systems employing a Location Management Function (LMF) like in Figure~\ref{fig:cc_systemmodel}, where the positioning protocols (such as NRPPa and LPP) do not provide access to extended CSI data that could enable effective NLoS mitigation.

 The next hyper-parameter that balances the contribution of the displacement loss relative to the TDoA loss is $\beta$ in~\eqref{eq:tdoa_disp_loss}.
 By exploring several values, empirically, $\beta = 2$ was found to align the numerical scales of both error terms and to yield the minimum prediction error.
 This value can, however, be adjusted depending on the characteristics and precision of the velocity or displacement sensor used in the system.